 The Steep Trail to Kalaupapa National Historic Park

 So, we set off around 8 a.m., about 30 minutes before the mules and with only a few other people to share the trail with.
 We stayed at our own pace to have the amazing views of the ocean and colony below all to ourselves at the overlooks.

 Before we knew it, our excitement had propelled us down the 3.5-mile trail with relative ease.
 However, our bodies quickly reminded us that the 1,700-ft elevation drop over 26 switchbacks was quite the workout for our legs.
 But, it wasn’t long before the gorgeous ocean views distracted us from how wobbly we were feeling.

-So, we left without half the group to check out the local bookstore which is manned by the oldest living resident – who was sent to Kalaupapa as a child.
+So, we left without half the group to check out the local bookstore which is manned by the youngest living resident – who is in his 70s now and was sent to Kalaupapa as a child.
 We were on his schedule, since he’d be closing soon for lunch (which is provided for free for residents, along with medical care and other benefits – the least they could do for isolating them, right?).